cloudposse/atmos/website/docs/integrations/terraform.md

 ## Settings

-All of these settings are defined by default in the [Atmos CLI Configuration](/cli/configuration), but can be overriden at any level of the [Stack](/core-concepts/stacks/#schema) configuration.
+All of these settings are defined by default in the [Atmos CLI Configuration](/cli/configuration), but can be overridden at any level of the [Stack](/core-concepts/stacks/#schema) configuration.

 ```yaml